Long Beach State athletics: Rowing (crew)

-The team is currently coached by Mike Long, John O’Donnell, and former US National Team member Scott Erwin.
+The team is currently coached by former US National Team member Scott Erwin, John O’Donnell, and former Russian National Team member Aleksei Ivanov.

 Beach Crew rows in Alamitos Bay and Marine Stadium in Long Beach.
 The boathouse, The Pete Archer Rowing Center, was established in 1932.
 Marine Stadium was built for the 1932 Olympics and is listed as a historic landmark by the State of California.
 In 2020 it was announced that Marine Stadium will once again host Olympic Rowing in 2028.

 Rugby

 Founded in 1974, the Long Beach State Rugby Club plays college rugby at the Long Beach State rugby field.
 The rugby team moved up from playing as a Division I-AA member of the Golden Coast Conference of Intercollegiate Rugby and became a Division I-A member of the California Collegiate Conference in 2022, which also means moving from American College Rugby to the College Rugby Association of America, the top level of college rugby recognized by USA Rugby.
 Long Beach has had a strong history winning 16 League Championships, 21 tournament championships, 1 National Championship appearance(loss to Air Force 1989), 13 All-Americans and 3 US Eagles.
 In 1995 Chris Rohrbach received the Woodley Award (Rugby Heisman) as the Collegiate player of the year.
 More recently Long Beach has been successful, Winning conference championships in 2012, 2013, 2014, 2015.
 Long Beach has also reached the national playoffs in 2011, 2012, 2013, 2014 & 2015.
 Long Beach is led by Head Coach Jason Reynolds.